 That’s all!
 Hope this is helpful.

-If you want to turn off the in-game overlay of the NVIDIA GeForce Experience app, then you can press the Alt+Z hotkey.
+If you want to get rid off the in-game overlay of the NVIDIA GeForce Experience app, then you can press the Alt+Z hotkey.
 On the other hand, if you want to change the default hotkey or completely disable the in-game overplay, then it can be done using Settings (overlay settings or preferences and main Settings of GeForce Experience).
 To make it easier for you, we have covered separate sections and all the steps in this post to turn off the in-game overlay, change the overlay hotkey, and disable the in-game overlay.
 Check them.

 Should I turn off GeForce Experience overlay?